Black Belt Legacy Camp

 Five students from each county will be accepted as a participant in the Black Belt Legacy Camp.
 The students will be solicited from both public and private schools.
 The purpose of selecting students from both the private and public school sector is (1) to increase the diversity of the students participating in the program and (2) allow students the opportunity to engage with students from other backgrounds and learn how to work together and build a sense of community.

 There are no costs to the students for participation in this camp.
 Students will be housed in one of the resident dormitories on campus and meals will be provided at campus dining facilities.
 Camp participants will have 24/7 counselor supervision.

-The bus will return the Black Belt Community Foundation Office in Selma on Thursday June 20th at 7pm.
-Parents/Guardians must be at the BBCF main office by 7pm to pick up their student.
+The bus will return the Black Belt Community Foundation Office in Selma on Thursday, June 11th at 6 PM.
+Parents/Guardians must be at the BBCF main office by 6 pm to pick up their student.

 - Must be a student in between 9th - 11th grade

 - Must attend a school in one of the 12 counties of the Black Belt Region

 - Submit an application and one page essay on the topic “What is your legacy?”

 - Five students will be selected from each county to participate in the camp based on essay submissions

 - Please fill out the application and essay form and return it to the designated representative (Teacher, School Counselor or Community Associate) no later than May 1, 2015.

 - If selected for the program, complete the required Summer Camp Form Packet below by May 15, 2015.